 In 2008, Hardell evaluated 10 studies on gliomas, 9 studies on acoustic neuromas, and 7 studies reporting on meningiomas.
 He concluded that the meta-analysis gave a consistent pattern of an association between mobile phone use and ipsilateral (same side of the head that the phone is used) glioma and acoustic neuroma when the phones had been used for 10 years or more.
 An overview of his studies showed a doubling in glioma incidence in the temporal lobe after 10 years, and an increase in meningioma and acoustic neuroma incidence (over twice as likely for ipsilateral use (Hardell 2013).
 Takebayashi (2008) found a non-significant increase in risk for glioma in people in the heavily exposed group of mobile phone users.
-Another meta-analysis by Levis (2011) found almost a doubling of the risk of head tumours induced by long-term mobile phone use.
+Another two meta-analyses by Levis (2011) and Bielsa-Fernández & Rodríguez-Martín (2018) found an increase in risk of head tumours (especially ipsilateral) induced by long-term mobile phone use.